 I consider the story of Noah and the flood to be a clear example of the fact that God is not as pro-life as many Christians say he is.
 It is likely that millions of people died in the flood.
 Men, women, and children… all of them drowned by God himself.

-Many Christians make a distinction between the child a the womb and a child already born. (the child in the womb is often described as innocent life) Many Christians believe that life begins at conception.
+The child in the womb is often described as innocent life, even though a child, according to the doctrine of original sin, becomes a sinner at the moment of conception.
 They believe that the moment the egg and the sperm unite a new person is created and that person is just as much a human life as someone who is 50 years old.
-They believe that abortion is murder and that any doctor who performs an abortion is a murderer.
+They believe abortion is murder and that any doctor who performs an abortion is a murderer.

 Shouldn’t we expect God to have the same moral and ethical beliefs as Christians do?
 If the Bible is the inerrant, inspired word of God and the standard for Christian morality and ethics, shouldn’t we expect the actions of God to be consistent with the Bible he divinely gave to Christians?
 If, as Christians say, the Bible is the roadmap for life or God’s divine handbook for living, shouldn’t God be expected to act in accordance with the very handbook he gave humans to live by?